AlessandroGnutti/LiDAR-Depth-Map-Guided-Image-Compression-Model/README.md

 ## Dataset

 Our experiments have been carried out on [ARKitScenes Dataset](https://github.com/apple/ARKitScenes) (depth_upsampling).
+For reference, we have provided an example that includes high-resolution RGB, low-resolution depth, and upsampled low-resolution depth.

 ## Example usage